 believed to have survived until 1826.
 It is mentioned in a deed of that year as being a “post mill” (see Heritage Statement for description of mill types).
 This was replaced in around 1850 by the tower mill which we see today.
 We were extremely fortunate to have obtained from an internet search a copy of a painting done in 1878 which clearly shows the windmill and Mill Farm to which it belonged.
 It is reproduced below and bears a striking resemblance to the same view today.

 hamper” would also serve to consolidate the structure and prevent further deterioration.
 A further possibility is that, following the devastation wreaked by the German Grand Fleet when they shelled Scarborough, Whitby and Hartlepool early in the First World War, causing several thousand mainly civilian casualties, including many deaths, the War Office anxious to remove any landmarks that might assist the enemy’s navigation took drastic action.
 The mill was clearly visible from the North Sea and was used by the local fishing fleet as a “mark” when entering the bay so there was a credible case for ordering it to be dismantled in return for a generous state subsidy.
 Whatever the reason, repairing the mill was obviously not considered an economic proposition as it was already becoming apparent that the age of wind power was passing.
 Steam and electricity were proving more reliable sources of power than the ever changing strength of the wind and the arrival of the railways made the transport of grain easier and less expensive.

 The next sighting we get is the photograph below taken by William Muggeridge in 1955.
 It had survived intact through the Second World War providing storage for the farmer and shelter for his animals during those turbulent times and had been well maintained over the 45 years since we last saw it; its windows and doors were intact and it looks in reasonably good condition.
 Unfortunately this state of affairs did not last.
-An unknown photographer took the next shot on the left
+An unknown photographer took the shot on the right in

 Muston Mill 1955